alexaca79/gitgud-1/README.md

 This is a very oversimplied image of how the basics of git works.
 ![](img/git-basics.png)

+The first line is kinda how most of the world does version control and collaboration.
+The second line is kinda how git works.
-But this base model is where we will start.
+This base model is where we will start.

 ## Let's start